 THE WOODLANDS, TX –For more than 240 years the United States Marines have done their duty in the face of conflicts “from the Halls of Montezuma to the Shores of Tripoli.”
-So it is appropriate that from the Forests of The Woodlands, to the Border and every State Line, the service of all Marines will be honored at a public celebration marking the Corps’ 241st Birthday on Thursday, November 10.
-The event will begin at 4:30 p.m. at the Texas Marines Medal of Honor Memorial, the only monument in Texas that honors all Texas Marine recipients of this country’s highest military service accolade, located in Town Green Park, The Woodlands.
-Read more
+So it is appropriate that from the Forests of The Woodlands, to the Border and every State Line, the service of all Marines will be honored at a public celebration marking the Corps’ 242nd Birthday on Friday, November 9.
+The event will begin at 4:00 p.m. at the Texas Marines Medal of Honor Memorial, the only monument in Texas that honors all Texas Marine recipients of this country’s highest military service accolade, located in Town Green Park, The Woodlands.

 TEXAS MARINE MEDAL OF HONOR FUND

 A 501(c)(3) Organization

 On May 25, 2007, a memorial monument was dedicated to honor those Marines who had enlisted in or were born in the State of Texas (Texas Marines) and were recipients of the Medal of Honor.
 This monument resides in Town Green Park in The Woodlands, Texas, 27 miles north of downtown Houston.
 A group of Texas-based Marines worked together to raise funds and erect the monument.
 Thomas R. Early, Burt Cabañas, Jim O’Connor and Bill Leigh made important contributions to the effort.
 Pat Hosford and Jeff Early worked to see the project to fruition as well.